JavaScriptPostalService/jsps-client/README.md

 devices.
 With CatSnake you can simply subscribe a device to a channel and any time a JavaScript object is published to that channel your device or client will be notified.

 The best part is it's incredibly fast.

-CatSnake uses WebSockets for communication which are blazing fast.
-For practicle use cases check out our website over at http://catsnake.io
+Catsnake will soon feature pluggable modules for things like Mapping, IOT and more.

 ## Usage